Smog in Poland: Why is snow no longer a symbol of winter in Poland, and why has it given way to smog?

 Smog apps available for Poland

 How can you cope with smog in Poland?
-How to protect yourself during wintertime in Poland and ease your worry about the air you breathe?
+How can you protect yourself during wintertime in Poland and ease your worry about the air you breathe?

 The most popular tips for living healthy when there is smog in the air include:

-- Check the daily reports during wintertime in Poland.
-If you plan to spend more time in the open air in your area – check the real-time data – the conditions may change, eg. strong wind can dispel pollution.
-Many schools in Poland have their monitoring stations or use the data received from the local governments to plan children’s outdoor activities accordingly.
+- Check the daily reports for the wintertime in Poland.
+If you plan to spend more time in the open air in your area, check the real-time data – the conditions may change, eg, strong wind can dispel pollution.
+Many schools in Poland have their own monitoring stations or use the data received from the local governments to plan children’s outdoor activities accordingly.

 - When air pollution levels are at their peak, avoid prolonged outdoor exposure.